payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 In each of these compiler specific directories, modulefile directory trees exist for the supported MPI libraries and bar.
-We also include a foo directory containing the nompi variants of foo.
+We also include a foo directory containing the non-MPI variants of foo.
 It would look
 like:

 |  Compiler